mcanouil/quarto-letter/README.md

 # Letter Format Template

-This is a **WIP** Quarto template that assists you in creating a manuscript using the letter format.
+This is a Quarto template that assists you in creating a manuscript using the letter format.

 ## Creating a New Letter